KIDS CORNER THE TIDE WALL

 “IMAGINING OTHERWISE" EXHIBITION

-Inspired by the methodologies of Nigerian masters J.D. ’Okhai Ojeikere and Bruce Onobrakpeya, the programme encouraged participants to see and build anew — to find beauty in the everyday and transform ordinary materials into acts of imagination and resulting creations that reveal a deep sensitivity to their environment and an inventive approach to form.
+Inspired by the methodologies of Nigerian masters J.D. ’Okhai Ojeikere and Bruce Onobrakpeya, the programme encouraged participants to see and build anew — to find beauty in the everyday and transform ordinary materials into acts of imagination and resulting creations that revealed a deep sensitivity to their environment and an inventive approach to form.

 TALES BY MOONLIGHT